DanielHL/autoformalization_pilot/README.md

 # Organization

 This project developed out of the workshop "Autoformalization for the working mathematician" at ICERM in April, 2025.
-The benchmark was conceived and designed by a groupd of researches from industry and mathematics:
+The benchmark was conceived and designed by a group of researches from industry and mathematics:

-Jarod Alper (University of Washington)
-Daniel Halpern-Leistner (Cornell University)
-Albert Q. Jiang (Mistral)
-Alex Meiburg (Perimiter Institute and Harmonic)
-Kim Morrison (Lean FRO)
-Jason Rute (Mistral)
-Adam Topaz (University of Alberta)
-Sean Welleck (Carnegie Melon University)
-Zeyu Zheng (Carnegie Melon University)
+Jarod Alper (University of Washington); Daniel Halpern-Leistner (Cornell University); Albert Q. Jiang (Mistral); Alex Meiburg (Perimiter Institute and Harmonic); Oleg Mürk (OpenAI); Kim Morrison (Lean FRO); Jason Rute (Mistral); Adam Topaz (University of Alberta); Sean Welleck (Carnegie Melon University); Zeyu Zheng (Carnegie Melon University)

 # How to contribute
 At the moment, we are collecting problems privately.
 If you are interested in contributing, please contact me: daniel.hl@cornell.edu